clientIO/joint/docs/src/joint/api/dia/Element/ports.md

 ### Ports

-You can easily add ports to any shape, either pass ports definitions as an `option` in constructor or you
-    are able to get/add/remove ports through the API, which is defined on `joint.dia.Element`.
-For more information about configuration go to [Port configuration](#portinterface) section.
+It's easy to add ports to arbitrary shapes in JointJS.
+This can be done either by passing a ports definition as an `option` in the constructor or using the ports API to get/add/remove single or multiple ports.
+For more information on how to define ports please see [Port configuration](#portinterface) section.

 ##### Port API on `joint.dia.Element`